armory/docs/content/en/docs/plugin-guide/pf4j-deploy-example.md

 * You are familiar with [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), which use custom resources to manage applications and their components
 * You understand the concept of [managing Kubernetes resources using manifests](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/)
 * You have a basic understanding of how the [Armory Operator]({{< ref "operator" >}}) deploys Armory to [Kubernetes](https://kubernetes.io/)
-* You have `kubectl` access to an instance of Armory installed using the Armory Operator and have permissions to modify and apply the manifest that deploys Armory
+* You have `kubectl` access to an instance of Armory installed using the Armory Operator in `basic` and have permissions to modify and apply the manifest that deploys Armory
-  * See the [Install on Kubernetes]({{< ref "install-on-k8s" >}}) guide for how to install Armory using the Armory Operator
-  * See the [Installing Armory in Lightweight Kubernetes (K3s) using the Armory Operator]({{< ref "operator-k3s" >}}) guide if you want a lightweight POC environment
 * You have read the [Plugin Users Guide](https://spinnaker.io/guides/user/plugins); you are familiar with plugin concepts and the files used when deploying plugins (`repositories.json`, `plugins.json`)

+### Armory environment

+**This guide assumes you have access to an Armory instance installed using the Armory Operator in `basic` mode.
+See the [Installing Armory in Lightweight Kubernetes (K3s) using the Armory Operator]({{< ref "operator-k3s" >}}) guide for how to set up a lightweight POC environment.**

+The Armory Operator in `basic` mode requires that Armory be installed in the Armory Operator's namespace, which is `spinnaker-operator`.
+All the examples in this guide use that namespace.
+If you are using an Armory instance installed by the Armory Operator in `cluster` mode, use the namespace in which Armory was installed rather than `spinnaker-operator`.

 ## Configure the plugin

 Each plugin should provide configuration information.
 The `pf4jStagePlugin` has details in its repository [README](https://github.com/spinnaker-plugin-examples/pf4jStagePlugin) file.

-Add plugin configuration in the Armory manifest file, `SpinnakerService.yml`.
-You can find complete configuration information in the _Operator Reference_ Plugins [section]({{< ref "plugins" >}}).
+**This guide assumes you are using Armory installed by the Armory Operator in `basic` mode.** Add plugin configuration in the `/spinnaker-operator/deploy/spinnaker/basic/SpinnakerService.yml` manifest file.
+Complete configuration information is in the _Operator Reference_ Plugins [section]({{< ref "plugins" >}}).

 You can configure the plugin in either the `spec.spinnakerConfig.config.spinnaker.extensibility.plugins` or the `spec.spinnakerConfig.profiles.<service>` sections of the manifest.

 ### `spec.spinnakerConfig.config.spinnaker.extensibility.plugins`

-* put configuration in this section when the plugin extends multiple services
+* You can put configuration in this section when the plugin extends multiple services.
-* all Spinnaker services restart when you apply the manifest
+* All Spinnaker services restart when you apply the manifest.

 For example: